-- With a service like Fiverr or some overseas content farms, you can pay $5 for a blog post or pennies per hundred words.
-But stop and think about this—the math just doesn’t work to pay this much and get high-quality content written by a native English speaker.
-You’re at high risk for plagiarized content, non-sensical content, content that’s copied and pasted in large chunks from other websites, or just, to put it bluntly, total crap.
+- Expect to pay as little as $5 per post or pennies per hundred words on a service like Fiverr or some overseas content farms.
+In exchange, you’re at high risk for plagiarized content, nonsensical content, content that’s copied and pasted in large chunks from other websites, or just, to put it bluntly, total crap.

-- With a crowdsourced content solution or freelance writer community, expect to pay between $25 and $200 per blog post, depending on the length, amount of research, and experience of the writer.
+- Expect to pay between $25 and $200 per blog post with a crowdsource content solution or freelance writer community.
+The exact amount depends on the length, required research, and writer experience.
 Our pricing here at Verblio can give you a good feel for what you’ll pay.

-- Individual freelance writers typically charge more than what you’ll pay on a platform as they need to handle the administrative side of things (finding clients, invoicing, etc.) and take on the risk of working with clients directly.
+- Expect to pay between $100 and $1,000 for an individual freelance writer.
+They’ll charge more than what you pay on a platform because they need to handle the administrative side of things (finding clients, invoicing, etc.) and take on the risk of working with clients directly.
 A freelance writer may end up spending half their time looking for clients, and needs to recoup that time when they aren’t being paid.

-- Some specialized services charge up to $5,000 per blog post for highly-specialized pieces with extensive research and data analysis.
+- Expect to pay up to $5,000 for a specialized service that creates highly-personalized and in-depth pieces with extensive research and data analysis.

-Question 10: Anything else I should consider when considering a move to outsource my business blogging?
+Question 10: What else should I think about when considering a move to outsource my business blogging?

-- Many business owners know blogging is important and want to write their own blog posts (or delegate to a talented writer on their team), but find that writing continually gets pushed to a lower priority.
-And content outsourced to a freelance writer that gets done is better than content that doesn’t ever get written.
+- Getting ‘words on the page’.
+You might know blogging is important and want to write your own, but find that it continually gets pushed to a lower priority.
+Content outsourced to a freelance writer is better than content that never gets written.

-- Outsourcing content comes with its own set of advantages.
-Your outsourced writer isn’t going to know your business as well as you do.
+- Professional writing.
+An outsourced writer isn’t going to know your business as well as you do.
 Period.
-But they probably have skills and benefits you don’t—a good freelancer is probably a professional writer, while you (likely) aren’t.
-And a good freelance writer will work hard to understand your business, do the research, and understand how to write from the perspective of your prospective customers—something that is often hard to do for people running or working for a given company.
+But they probably have skills you don’t—a good freelancer is probably a professional writer, while you (likely) aren’t.

-- Outsourcers can bring fresh ideas to the table.
+- New ideas and potential topics.
 Trying to come up with fresh ideas for your blog is tough.
 A good freelancer writer (or a crowd of them) brings fresh ideas and insights that can make your blog better.

 Have a Question We Did Not Answer?